avsk/notes/static blog generation using jekyll.md

     - Tags
     - Read time
     - JSON resume

+ - Demo
- - Demo (using basically basic theme from minimal-mistakes author Kevin Rose)
+ 	- Using basically basic theme from minimal-mistakes author Michael Rose

 ### Introduction

  - What is jekyll ?